DataFire/Integrations/integrations/generated/smart_me/README.md

   * ObisCode `string`: The ObisCode (ID) of the Action
   * Value `number`: The Value to Post

+### AdditionalDeviceInformation
+* AdditionalDeviceInformation `object`: Additional Information For a device
+  * AdditionalMeterSerialNumber `string`: An additional Meter serial number. e.g. the number of a meter a smart-me device is connected to.
+  * FirmwareVersion `integer`: The Firmware Version of a Meter
+  * HardwareVersion `integer`: The Hardware Version of a Meter.
+  * ID `string`: The ID of the device

+### AutoExportSettings
+* AutoExportSettings `object`: Settings for the auto export functionality of a meter
+  * ExportFormat `string`: The export format
+  * ExportInterval `string` (values: NoExport, Hourly, Daily, Weekly, Monthly, QuaterYearly, HalfYearly, Yearly): The export interval of the auto export
+  * MeterPointId `string`: The meter point id set by the user
+  * UploadType `string`: The upload type

 ### CustomDeviceToPost
 * CustomDeviceToPost `object`: Container Class for the Web API
   * Id `string`: The ID of the device